 A school plan such as an Individualized Education Plan (IEP) or a 504 Plan can be submitted, but it may not provide sufficient information to determine accommodations.
 In order to evaluate your requests for accommodations, the SSC will take into consideration your self-report, records of past accommodations and services from high school and other colleges, formal psychological or medical evaluations, and letters from health service providers.
 Any information concerning how your conditions are likely to impact you at The Citadel will help us to identify potential accommodations and services.

-Documentation, which should include the following elements, is necessary to establish the presence of a disability and the need for accommodation(s):
+Documentation, which should include the following elements, is necessary to establish the presence of a disability and the need for accommodation(s).
+If you do not have all of the following information, please submit what documentation you have and we will review it.

 - A diagnostic statement identifying the disability, date of the most current diagnostic evaluation, and the date of the original diagnosis.